Day 8: Rifugio Ferraro - 26th Aug

 Good day to be a dog - Chester at home snuggled up in bed.

+The dining room is warm and cosy and surprisingly there's WiFi.
+So we blog and catch up while waiting for dinner.
+Sitting at our table is an Italian couple, Marta, 29, and Marco, 34, who are both pharmacists in Milan.
+They are doing the 6 Refuge Circuit, which includes Ferraro, Vieux Crest and Alpenzu.
+It's a trek put together by 6 Rifugios in the area to attract walkers.
 Dinner is superb.
-Ian and March have a huge bowl of pasta and vegetables, Marta and I have thick. soup of potato and peas.
-Main meal is a platter of pork medallions with mushrooms and a huge bowl of green beans with a dash of oil.
-Followed by chocolate pannata and a platter of selected cheeses.
-We're most impressed.
-It's 9.30 by the time we've finished chatting.
+Ian and Marco have a huge bowl of pasta and vegetables, Marta and I have thick soup of potato and peas.
+The main meal is a platter of small pork medallions with mushrooms and a huge bowl of green beans with a dash of oil, followed by chocolate pannata and a platter of selected cheeses.
+We're impressed.
+It's 9.30pm by the time we've finished chatting.
 Marco speaks English very well, and Marta a little.
 Bed time.
-We have the highest climb of our trip tomorrow to 3300 metres and we hope it's fine weather.
+We have the highest climb of our trip tomorrow to 3300 metres and we hope it's fine weather

 Created by Jan and Ian Somers in Sandvox